sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

 - On some sheets (eg. aluminium/ plastic), they can print 1 set of around 32 pages at a time.
 - Then, they use these aluminium sheets with ink to press on paper like rubber stamping.
 - In case of Al - You can recast these sheets a few times for new pages, after which they're discarded.

+## Cutters
+- A3+ size ream cutter - cut 400 sheets very easily
+- A4 cutters can't cut more than 25-50 sheets at a time

 ## Setups
 ### High Capacity Automated Best Quality Home Press